leokishan/chat-backend/README.md

+# Project summary
+Backend for basic demo chat application with NodeJS, MongoDB and SocketIO.

+# To Do
 - handle new chat recent list and if u giving blank msg then handle in front also
 - delete functionality (pointer wise maybe)
 - implement notification